ntap-johanneswagner/tridenttraining/Part3.md

 Magical, right?

-## :trident: Scenario 07 - Consumption control with Trident
+## :trident: Scenario 07 - Consumption control in Trident
 ___
 **Remember: All required files are in the folder */home/user/tridenttraining/scenario07*.
 Please ensure that you are in this folder.
 You can do this with the command**